Eugene FamaDirector & Consultant

 Eugene F. Fama is the principal scholar whose groundbreaking work inspired the founding of Dimensional.
 Widely recognized as the "father of modern finance," Professor Fama developed the efficient market hypothesis.
 He serves on Dimensional's board of directors and Investment Policy Committee.
 In this capacity, Professor Fama advises the firm on many of its strategies and is also a frequent speaker at Dimensional conferences and seminars.
 Professor Fama has written two books and published more than 100 articles in academic journals.
 His paper "The Cross-Section of Expected Stock Returns," coauthored with Kenneth R. French, won the 1992 Smith Breeden Prize for the best paper in the Journal of Finance.
 And his paper "Market Efficiency, Long-Term Returns, and Behavioral Finance" won the 1998 Fama-DFA Prize for the best paper published in the Journal of Financial Economics in the areas of capital markets and asset pricing.

 Professor Fama received the Fred Arditti Innovation Award from the CME Center for Innovation in 2007.
 He was also the first recipient of three major prizes for research in finance: the Deutsche Bank Prize in Financial Economics in 2005, the Morgan Stanley American Finance Association Award for Excellence in Finance in 2007, and the Onassis Prize in Finance in 2009.
 His other awards include the 1982 Chaire Francqui (Belgian National Science Prize) and the 2006 Nicholas Molodovsky Award from the CFA Institute.
-He was awarded the Nobel Prize in Economic Sciences in 2013.
+He was named a Nobel laureate in Economic Sciences in 2013.

 Professor Fama was the first elected fellow of the American Finance Association in 2001 and is a fellow of the Econometric Society and the American Academy of Arts and Sciences.
 He is also an advisory editor of the Journal of Financial Economics, and chairman of the Center for Research in Security Prices at the University of Chicago Booth School of Business.